wp-plugins/fancyflickr/readme.txt

 == Changelog ==

+= 0.2.1 =
+* Fixes an issue where Flickr wouldn't send the URL to the large image.

 = 0.2 =
 * RGBA drop shadows to work on any background.
 * New option: size.
 Valid Paremters are `s` for a small square, `t` for a thumbnail, `m` for the standard size.
 Default value: m.